Q. How much money does this game cost?

 A: Probably, yes!

-Q: Am I able to use my Joypad in any of the Demos?
+Q: Am I able to use my Joypad/Joystick/Gamepad/Gamecube Controller/etc. in any of the Demos?

-A: You can use a Joypad if you download a joypad emulator like Joy2key or Xpadder.
+A: You can use one if you download a keyboard emulator like Joy2key or Xpadder.
 Xpadder is better, but costs money.
+We would be more than happy to add official support, but Adobe seems to have no plans to fix the bug that is preventing us from doing so any time soon.

-Q: Will SSF2 be playable on the Wii?
+Q: Will SSF2 be playable on the Wii or Wii U?

 Q: What about mobile devices?

-A: At this point in time, no, but we intend to look into it.
+A: At this point in time, no, but we intend to look into it once the game is complete.

 Q: When will the game be finished?